keptn/lifecycle-toolkit/docs-new/docs/guides/evaluations.md

 ```

    > **Caveat:** Be very careful when implementing pre-deployment evaluations
-     since, if one fails, Keptn prevents the deployment from running.
+     since, if one fails, Keptn prevents the Deployment from running.
    >

 The value of these annotations corresponds